zfit/zfit/docs/tutorials/index.rst

     statistics/index
     guides/index

-To start out, have a look at the large selection of scripts
+To start out, there is a of scripts

 .. toctree::
     :maxdepth: 2